|Nutritional Guidelines (per serving)|

 - 4 teaspoons honey

-- 2 dried Chinese dates (softened in cold water, slitted, and the pits removed)
+- 2 dried Chinese dates (softened in cold water, slit, and the pits removed)

 - Optional: lemon juice (to brush on the pears to prevent discoloration)

 Gather the ingredients.